 Can't you just do that without projects?

+Well yes.. and no. A project is defined as follows: A planned endeavor, usually with a specific goal and accomplished in several steps or stages.
 When you have a goal, it is much easier to keep on doing it.
 The learning or the need itself as a goal usually just doesn't work that well.

 Ok, so what kind of projects are we talking about?